Choosing a Degree

 Criminal Justice & Law Degrees

 The inherent value of a career in the criminal justice system should be obvious.
-Law enforcement, Homeland Security, corrections, and other jobs within the field are perpetually understaffed and in need of competent, responsible professionals.
+Law enforcement, Homeland Security, corrections, and other jobs in the field are perpetually understaffed.
+They need of competent, responsible professionals.
 Some of these jobs are more dangerous than others, but whether you are putting your life on the line for the safety of others, or leading investigations with forensics or criminology skills, criminal justice is a necessity.
-The Value Colleges guide to criminal justice and law degrees gives students reputable information about certification requirements, salary expectations, and other aspects of getting a degree and starting a career in public safety and security.
+The Value Colleges guide to criminal justice and law degrees gives students reputable information about:

 Liberal Arts Degrees

-For generations, a liberal arts education has been the foundation for learning and leadership in American colleges and universities.
-Even in the 21st century, when more career-oriented and technical education is becoming standard, a solid grounding in analysis, communication, and critical thinking is still the hallmark of the liberal arts.
 Students with liberal arts degrees can go on to master’s programs in areas ranging from business and education to computer science or public health.
-For students who want to build their careers on the classics, Value Colleges has a straight-shooting guide to liberal arts degrees, with realistic career paths, degree types, and salary expectations.
+For students who want to build their careers on the classics, Value Colleges has a straight-shooting guide to liberal arts degrees, with:

 Trade & Vocational Degrees

-Since the end of WWII, Americans have grown to see a traditional college degree as the most important educational goal, but in the 21st century, the time has come to take trade and vocational education seriously again.
-From old-fashioned, but still crucial trades like plumbing and electrical work, to the new blue-collar – programming, coding, network technology, and the like – associate’s degrees and non-traditional certifications can be the door to a lucrative career.
-Value Colleges’ guide to trade and vocational degrees is a much-needed reminder that career success doesn’t need 6, 7, or more years of school – it needs smarts and hard work, and a good choice of direction.
+Associate degrees and non-traditional certifications can be the door to a lucrative career.
+Value Colleges’ guide to trade and vocational degrees is a much-needed reminder that career success doesn’t need 6, 7, or more years of school.
+It needs smarts and hard work, and a good choice of direction.

 Related Rankings to Choosing A Degree: